 The production-weighted decline rate has been behaving somewhat differently, especially since 1985, compared to the average decline rate.
 The reason for this change is the introduction of new technologies, most notably horizontal drilling and fracturing techniques, in many major fields in former Soviet Union and the Middle East.
 Using new technologies, it was possible to halt the decline in many giants and keep production stable for some time.
 Eventually the average and the production-weighted declines must follow each other.
 The currently stable production weighted decline cannot be expected to continue far into the future, once technology-enhanced fields reach the final onset of decline.
 The world has had a false sense of security, temporarily created by decline-delaying technology introduction in underdeveloped fields.

 As more giant fields go into decline in the future, the average decline rates for all giants will increase.
-This situation is shown in simple terms in Figure 7.
 Since the 1970s, the share of giant oilfields in decline has increased, showing the overall maturity and lack of new fields brought into production.
 Many giants have been in production for many decades without reaching the onset of decline, but sooner or later they will eventually do so.
 By 2030 one can expect 80% of total giant oilfield production to come from fields in decline, if one extrapolates the trend since 1985.
 The share could be even higher when important OPEC “super giants”, such as Ghawar or Safaniyah, leave the plateau phase in the intervening years.

 The most important contributors to the world’s total oil production are the giant oil fields.
 Using a comprehensive database of giant oil field production, the average decline rates of the world’s giant oil fields are estimated.
 Separating subclasses was necessary, since there are large differences between land and offshore fields, as well as between non-OPEC and OPEC fields.
 The evolution of decline rates over past decades includes the impact of new technologies and production techniques and clearly shows that the average decline rate for individual giant fields is increasing with time.
 These factors have significant implications for the future, since the most important world oil production base– giant fields – will decline more rapidly in the future, according to our findings.
 Our conclusion is that the world faces an increasing oil supply challenge, as the decline in existing production is not only high now but will be increasing in the future.